JetBrains/xodus/README.md

 #JetBrains Xodus
 JetBrains Xodus is pure Java transactional schemaless embedded database.
-Initially, it was developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) bug and issue tracker.
-Currently it is used more widely in JetBrains server-side products.
-The database is developing for more than 4 years.
+Initially, it was developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) bug and issue tracker; at the moment it is used in some internal JetBrains projects as well.
+The database has been under development for more than 4 years.

 Key features:
 - Xodus is written in pure Java.